DarrenCoppinger/milestone-project-4/README.md

 ### Acknowledgements
 - [Antonio Rodriguez](https://github.com/AkaAnto) my Code Institute mentor for his supervision and input.
-- All the Code Institute Tutors for their help and support during the development of this project.
+- All the Code Institute Tutors for their help and support during the development of this project and my other milestone projects.

 ### Disclaimer
 This Website was produced for educational purposes only.